shanto-kumar-saha/SQA-Reports-TestCases-RTM-DefectList/README.md

-# SQA-ReporstsWork
+# SQA-ReportsWork
 In this repository I attached all of my Test Cases, Defect Reports, RTM Reports links.